vmware-archive/node-examples/query/README.md

 # The query Example

-This Node.js example provides a simple Javascript application, which demonstrates basic calling a server side function on a Pivotal GemFire cluster.
+This Node.js example provides a simple Javascript application, which demonstrates basic executing a query on a Pivotal GemFire cluster.
 This app can be run with either a local Apache Geode cluster or with a Pivotal GemFire cluster.

 ## Prerequisites